jia1217/ParallelProgammingLabs/docs/Labs/Lab3_IO_Planning.md

 * The wizard identifies Input Delays needed for the btn_pin and rst_pin pins.
 Do the following:

-    1. Press Ctrl and select the two rows.
+    1. Here you will see three rows: btn_pin, rst_pin, and rxd_pin.
+We only need to identify Input Delays for the btn_pin and rst_pin pins.
+Press Ctrl and select the two rows (btn_pin and rst_pin).

     2. Enter the tco_min value to be -0.5 ns and everything else as 0 ns.
 Click Apply.